bdougie/invite-based-on-comment/README.md

 curl -H "Authorization: token <very-long-access-token>" https://api.github.com/orgs/<org-name>/teams
 ```

-_**Note:** due to permission limitations for contributors without write access, the default `secrets.GITHUB_TOKEN` cannot be leverage for this action.
-You will need to provide you by setting your own `GITHUB_TOKEN` environment variable._
+_**Note:** due to permission limitations for contributors without write access, the default `secrets.GITHUB_TOKEN` cannot be leveraged for this action.
+You will need to provide your own GitHub token to the `GITHUB_TOKEN` environment variable._

 ```yml
 on: